acad2/pride/docs/mpre/vmlibrary.md

         any number of times.

-        Note that Instructions must be executed to have any effect, and that they do not happen inline, even if priority is 0.0.
+        Note that Instructions must be executed to have any effect, and that they do not happen inline even if the priority is 0.0.
+In order to access the result of the executed function, a callback function can be provided.
-        Because they do not execute in the current scope, the return value from the method call is not available through this mechanism.

 Process
 --------
 	 usage: Process(target=function, args=..., kwargs=...) => process_object

-	Create a serial logical process.
+	Create a logical process.
 Note that while Process objects allow for the interface of target=function, the preferred usage is via subclassing.